-We recorded no revenue for the three months ended March 31, 2023 and 2022.
+We recorded no revenue for the three months ended June 30, 2023 and 2022 and the six months ended June 30, 2023 and 2022.
 We do not expect to generate any meaningful revenue unless and until we obtain regulatory approval of and commercialize or out-license at least one of our product candidates, and we do not know when, or if, this will occur.
 If our development efforts for our product candidates are successful and result in commercialization, we may generate additional revenue in the future from a combination of product sales or payments from collaboration or license agreements that we have entered into or may enter into with third parties.
 We have incurred significant losses since our inception.
 We expect to incur losses for the foreseeable future and may never achieve or maintain profitability.